mrthankyou/eagle-owl/README.md

 This function is used to retrieve all Storage Write Instructions that write to a State Variable.

 This function accepts a State Variable as the single argument

+## Values

+### get_value_type(Value) -> String | None

+This function returns the type for a given Value, rather the Value is a Var, Literal, or ValueExpression.
+If the function is unable to determine the type, None is returned.

+Please note that due to the complexity and varieties of a ValueExpression, this function is limited to returning ValueExpressions for struct attributes and arrays.

 ## Context Library